matthewvancee/python-projects/README.md

 # Python Projects

-A collection of Python projects developed as part of my programming coursework at Hillsborough Community College.
+A collection of Python projects developed as part of my programming coursework.
 These programs demonstrate core problem-solving, clean code practices, and foundational programming concepts including control flow, functions, loops, and file I/O.

 ## Projects
 - **Class Ranker** – Calculates and ranks students based on grade and GPA inputs.